Welcome to the Complete Staniel Cay Guide 2018

 The weather in Staniel Cay is near perfect year-round, with an average high of 77-86 degrees Fahrenheit.
 The coolest month is February with average lows of 65, and average highs of 77 and the hottest month being July-September with average highs of being 86.
 The wettest month is October, with an average of 12 rainfall days.
 December- July has an average of 6 rainfall days a year.
 Water temperatures are great year round at 70-80 degrees.
 We visited mid-November we had one full day of rain, and the other 6 days it rained for small periods throughout the day.

 Best Beaches On Staniel Cay

 The easiest beach to access in Staniel Cay is Town Beach.
 If you are staying at the Staniel Cay Yacht Club you will be either right on Town Beach or right next to it.
 Town Beach is between Staniel Cay Yacht Club and Taste & Sea Restaurant, right on Kings Cross Highway.
-This beach is great place to come and watch the sunset before heading out to dinner.
+This beach is a great place to come and watch the sunset before heading out to dinner.

 Pirate Trap Beach